WebAssembly/spec/document/text/modules.rst

    The second condition enforces that all :ref:`imports <text-import>` must occur before any regular definition of a :ref:`function <text-func>`, :ref:`table <text-table>`, :ref:`memory <text-mem>`, or :ref:`global <text-global>`, thereby maintaining the ordering of the respective :ref:`index spaces <syntax-index>`.

+   The :ref:`well-formedness <text-context-wf>` condition on :math:`I` in the grammar for |Tmodule| ensures that no namespace contains duplicate identifiers.

 The definition of the initial :ref:`identifier context <text-context>` :math:`I` uses the following auxiliary definition which maps each relevant definition to a singular context with one (possibly empty) identifier:

+.. todo:: |TYPEDEFS|

 .. math::
    \begin{array}{@{}lcl@{\qquad\qquad}l}